Luray Pocket Parks:

 CAT FISHING IN LAKE ARROWHEAD

 Fishing permits are required only for persons ages 16 and up.
-Permits may be obtained at the Luray Town Office, Wal-Mart, Fairview Grocery, and Bill's Guns and Taxidermy.
+Permits may be obtained at the Luray Town Office, Wal-Mart, and Fairview Grocery.

 Additional Info: What you need to know